TheTwitchy/businessifier/README.md

 ##FAQs
   - Who in the world is this for?
-      - This is for anyone who wants to not have to explain to a client why they searched for "pr0n" on a system where very serious businessing happens.
+      - This is for anyone who wants to not have to explain to a client why they searched for "porn" on thier systems.
   - What wordlists were used to build the initial searches?
-      - The dirb common wordlist was the main one, but we've noticed it works with most common wordlists for web directory brute forcing.
+      - The dirb common wordlist was the main one, but it seems to work with most common wordlists for web directory and file brute forcing.
   - Will this work with a password list for an online brute force attack?
       - Probably, but maybe glance through the final wordlist to make sure it didn't miss anything.
 It should grab most of the obvious stuff, but something huge like rockyou will probably let a lot slip through the cracks.
   - Will this work with a password list for an offline brute force attack?